Street Furniture Guidelines

 Bins should not be located in positions that obstruct pedestrian flow.

-The installation of standard MBC bins are overseen by the Street Scene Operations Manager, Environmental Services Section.
+The installation of standard MBC bins are overseen by the Public Realm Operations Manager, Environmental Services Section.

 In general, the use of bollards should be avoided wherever possible – footway strengthening is always the preferable option.
 As a secondary use, bollards can be used help to protect upper buildings that overhang onto the public highway.